gohugoio/hugo/content/en/functions/images/Overlay.md

 ---
 title: images.Overlay
-description: Returns an image filter that overlays the source image at the given coordinates.
+description: Returns an image filter that overlays the source image at the given coordinates, relative to the upper left corner.
 categories: []
 keywords: []
 action: